tpudlik/Graphene-nanoribbons/README.md

 Graphene-nanoribbons
 ====================

-Compute tight-binding band structures of graphene nanoribbons in magnetic fields.
+This *Mathematica* notebook contains code for calculating and plotting the band structures of armchair and zigzag graphene nanoribbons in a magnetic field.
+The extensive examples section shows how to use the code to reproduce figures from the recent literature.
+The final section explores the scaling of Landau level energies with the level index.